Assessment overview (migrate to Azure VMs)

 After sizing recommendations are complete, an Azure VM assessment in Azure Migrate calculates compute and storage costs for after migration.

-Compute cost: Azure Migrate uses the recommended Azure VM size and the Azure Billing API to calculate the monthly cost for the VM.
+Azure Migrate uses the recommended Azure VM size and the Azure Billing API to calculate the monthly cost for the server.

 The calculation takes into account the: